freeCodeCamp/i18n-curriculum/curriculum/challenges/italian/02-javascript-algorithms-and-data-structures/intermediate-algorithm-scripting/spinal-tap-case.md

 # --description--

-Converti una stringa in spinal case.
-Spinal case è composto di tutte-parole-minuscole-unite-da-trattini.
+Convert a string to spinal case.
+Spinal case is all-lowercase-words-joined-by-dashes.

 # --hints--